PacificBiosciences/pb-assembly/README.md

 ## FALCON-Phase
 This method maps HiC data to the FALCON-Unzip assembly to fix phase switches between haplotigs within primary contigs.
 Read the [preprint](http://biorxiv.org/cgi/content/short/327064v1) and [manual](https://github.com/phasegenomics/FALCON-Phase/blob/master/README.md).
 A stand-alone version 1 of the [software](https://github.com/phasegenomics/FALCON-Phase) is available through our co-developer, Phase Genomics.
-Version 2 is being integrated into bioconda and is still undergoing testing!
+Version 2 is being integrated into bioconda and is still undergoing testing.
+Use at your own risk!

 ## Hierarchical Genome Assembly Process (aka non-hybrid PacBio assembly)
 The hierarchical genome assembly process proceeds in two rounds.
 The first round involves